Lajt/Alfred/README.md

-# Albert
+# Alfred
-Albert, a Teamspeak 3 Bot-Framework written in Node.js
+Alfred, a Teamspeak 3 Bot-Framework written in Node.js